-- With the samples stored during a month (understood as a 30-days period) a chart is created to verify the evolution of bandwidth usage.
+- Step 2: With the samples stored during a month (understood as a 30-days period) a chart is created to verify the evolution of bandwidth usage.
 In this chart, data is sorted from lowest to highest.

-This metering method is designed for favoring the customer and for not penalizing him for data transfer peaks.
+This metering method is designed for favoring the customer and not penalizing him for data transfer peaks.
 For instance, peaks when posting a news on a media or blog, or when launching a new product on an eCommerce.
 The 95th percentile allows the customer to exceed the limit of purchased bandwidth during short periods of time.

 Most customers’ bandwidth usage is minimal both during weekends and off-business hours during the week.
 However, it follows a curve during business hours and it even doubles during brief periods of time throughout the day.
 So, the 95th percentile method helps adapt the commit rate more efficiently and realistically.
 As exceptional spikes are kept out of the bill once the top 5% of the bandwidth usage is discarded.
 In case that a customer, after discarding that top 5%, is far beyond its commit rate; he should consider adjusting it so that it fits its real needs.